 The Teaching Mentor Program

-actively TAing or TAing in a role with limited student contact (i.e. marking) may register for the Program.
+Please note: Graduate students or postdoctoral fellows not actively TAing or TAing in a role with limited student contact (e.g., marking) may register for the Program.
 We will arrange for these participants to engage in an mock teaching opportunity.

 The Teaching Mentor Program for Graduate Students is one of five components necessary to complete Western's Certificate in University Teaching and Learning.